• Skip to primary navigation

 Palkova | Palkova Recipe

-Palkova is a traditional milk sweet made with just 2 ingredients milk and sugar.
-Learn to make Palkova Recipe the traditional way.
+Palkova is a traditional milk sweet made with just 2 main ingredients milk and sugar.
+Learn to make Palkova Recipe the traditional way with step by step pictures and video.

 Servings4 people